mfhadyan/recipe-recomender-YOLOv11/DEPLOYMENT.md

 ## Deploying Backend

-Since the backend includes a large ML model (YOLOv11), we'll deploy it on a platform that supports Python applications with larger file sizes.
+Since the backend includes a large ML model (custom YOLO), we'll deploy it on a platform that supports Python applications with larger file sizes.

 ### Option 1: Railway (Recommended)